hatedabamboo/rds-migration-hands-on/lessons/01-ec2-creation/Walkthrough.md

 Finally, we need to configure our database itself.

 You can choose one of two methods: either install it manually or use "**User data**" during instance creation to prepare it for you during the setup process.
 In either case, you can use the script [`user-data.sh`](./resources/user-data.sh), located in the resources directory.

+    Notice, that `user-data.sh` script contains PGSQLV variable.
+It was added due to the fact, that DMS doesn't support (as of December 2023) 16 version of PostgreSQL database.
+    When the latest version would be available for usage in the DMS, you can change this variable at your convenience.